L1MeN9Yu/Senna/README.md

 There are some builtin `Formation`:

-1. Formation.standard.
+1. `Formation.standard`.
 This is default for `stdout/stderr`.
-2. Formation.standardXcode.
+2. `Formation.standardXcode`.
 This is default for `stdout/stderr` display in Xcode due Xcode's console is not support ANSI escape code.
 ![](Documentations/README/Resources/stdout_xcode.png)
-3. Formation.file.
+3. `Formation.file`.
 This is default for `File`.
-4. Formation.os.
+4. `Formation.os`.
 This is default for `OSLog`.
-5. Formation.system.
+5. `Formation.system`.
 This is default for `syslog`.

 ### Advanced Customize Formation